 These days, people are treating Thakurji like a toy.
 They say that we are going for a picnic, so Thakurji would enjoy a picnic.
 So they take Thakurji to a place where dogs leave faeces and urine.
 They say that Thakurji likes to play cricket or other games.

 This is their Bhav and we can’t criticize someone’s Bhav.
 They are not informed about the proper procedures of worship, and if they didn’t ask, it may be wrong to try to force our knowledge on them.
 But, if someone asks, then they must be told that this is inappropriate.
 It is an insult to Thakurji.

-If someone says that they have locked up their house and couldn’t leave Thakurji, then tell to keep the Deity in the hotel where they are staying and pay attention to Their seva.
+If someone says that they have locked up their house and couldn’t leave Thakurji, then tell them to keep the Deity in the place where they are staying and pay attention to Their seva.
 If you are concerned about your Thakurji when you have come to enjoy lassi and gol guppa, make the proper arrangements for Their pooja and aarti.